lean-mu/docs/explore/mu.md

 - **Capex vs Opex** - from a financial standpoint, your company prefers to make a capital investment rather than renting a service.
 - **OpenSource alignment** - Mu is opensource and tries to align with products in the same category.
 There are no intent to sell a commercial licensing.
 - **Caps limits** - commercial offerings are typically bounded to default limits.
 While those can be extended, it's a process and comes at a cost.
 You are in full control with Mu.
-- **Cost** - Commercial offering must be taken holistically, add the API Management, CIAM and storage, and you may realise that running your own ecosystem may be more cost-effective - your mileage may vary.
+- **Cost** - Commercial offering must be taken holistically, add an API Manager, a CIAM, storage & bandwidth - Your milage may vary, but you may realise that running your own ecosystem to be more cost-effective.
 - **Extensions** - Last but not least, the core of an opensource product can be extended by the community. commercial alternatives are not flexible in that matter.

 ## Why did we create Mu?